sibuspd/To-Do-List/README.md

 # Simple To-Do List Application
 This project is a simple To-Do List application built using React and Vite.
 The app allows users to add, delete, and mark tasks as completed, leveraging functional components, state, and props for efficient task management.

+# Author
+Sabyasachi Sahani

 # Features
-Add new tasks
+1. Add new tasks

-Delete existing tasks
+2. Delete existing tasks

-Mark tasks as completed
+3. Mark tasks as completed

 # Technologies Used
 React